kemaltaskin/PDFTouch-Demo/README.md

 - Annotation support: page and web links, video and web pages.
 - Retina Display ready.
 - Optimized for both the iPhone and iPad.

+#Documentation
+All public classes of PDFTouch SDK are fully documented.
+See the [Technical Documentation](http://yakamozlabs.com/static/pdftouch/index.html) for further information.